mars-college/audio-based_windrecognition/README.md

 # audio-based wind recognition

+created as part of Brahman2020 #stupidhackathon

+a audio classifier of raw audio input - should be retrained with more audio for higher accurcay.

 alice baird 2020

-created as part of Brahman2020 #stupidhackethon

-a audio classifier of raw audio input - should be retrained with more audio for higher accurcay.